 - Components (Blazor)

-This layer is optional and has services provided by the application.
+The service layer is optional and has services provided by the application.
 It implements logic, rules, and validations, usually injected with the Dependency Injection.
+This layer enhances the modularity of the ASP.NET architecture.

-It stores and retrieves the application data, which may include APIs, caching, or third-party services.
+Database and external systems store and retrieve the application data, which may include APIs, caching, or third-party services.

 ASP.NET has evolved into multiple modern variants to provide better and different development environments.
 Here are some of the main ASP.NET framework variants: